-When – at the end of its life – a massive star explodes as a supernova, its core can collapse to end up as a tiny and superdense object with not much more than our sun’s mass.
+When a massive star explodes as a supernova at the end of its life, its core can collapse into a tiny and superdense object with not much more than our sun’s mass.
 These small, incredibly dense cores of exploded stars are neutron stars.
 They’re among the most bizarre objects in the universe.

-A typical neutron star has about about 1.4 times our sun’s mass, but they range up to about two solar masses.
-Now consider that our sun has about 100 times Earth’s diameter.
-In a neutron star, all its large mass – up to about twice as much as our sun’s – is squeezed into a star that’s only about 10 miles (15 km) across, or about the size of an earthly city.
+A typical neutron star has about 1.4 times our sun’s mass.
+And they can range up to about two solar masses.
+Now consider that our sun has over 100 times Earth’s diameter.
+In a neutron star, all that mass is squeezed into a sphere that’s only about 12-25 miles (20-40 km) across, or about the size of an earthly city.

-Here’s how neutron stars form.
 Throughout much of their lives, stars maintain a delicate balancing act.
 Gravity tries to compress the star while the star’s internal pressure exerts an outward push.
-The outward pressure is caused by nuclear fusion at the star’s core.
-This fusion “burning” is the process by which stars shine.
+And nuclear fusion at the star’s core causes the outer pressure.
+In fact, this fusion burning is the process by which stars shine.

 In a supernova explosion, gravity suddenly and catastrophically gets the upper hand in the war it has been waging with the star’s internal pressure for millions or billions of years.
 With its nuclear fuel exhausted and the outward pressure removed, gravity suddenly compresses the star inward.
 A shock wave travels to the core and rebounds, blowing the star apart.
 This whole process takes perhaps a couple of seconds.

 But gravity’s victory is not yet complete.
-With most of the star blown into space, the core remains, which may only possess a couple of times the mass of our sun.
+With most of the star blown into space, the core remains, which may only be twice our sun’s mass.
 Gravity continues to compress it, to a point where the atoms become so compacted and so close together that electrons are violently thrust into their parent nuclei, combining with the protons to form neutrons.

 Because neutron stars are so dense, they have intense gravitational and magnetic fields.
 The gravity of a neutron star is about a thousand billion times stronger than that of the Earth.
 Thus the surface of a neutron star is exceedingly smooth; gravity does not permit anything tall to exist.
-Neutron stars are thought to have “mountains,” but they are only inches tall.
+Neutron stars may have “mountains”, but they are only inches tall.

 On a neutron star, intense magnetic fields focus radio waves into two beams firing into space from its magnetic poles, much like the beam of a lighthouse.
-If the object is oriented just so with respect to Earth – so that these beams become visible from our earthly viewpoint – we see flashes of radio light at regular and extremely precise intervals.
-Neutron stars are, in fact, the celestial timekeepers of the cosmos, their accuracy rivalling that of atomic clocks.
+If the neutron star is oriented precisely so that these beams become visible from our earthly viewpoint, we see flashes of radio light at regular and extremely exact intervals.
+Neutron stars are, in fact, the celestial timekeepers of the cosmos, their accuracy rivaling that of atomic clocks.

 Neutron stars rotate extremely rapidly, and we can use the radio beams of a pulsar to measure just how fast.
 The fastest-rotating neutron star yet discovered rotates an incredible 716 times per second, which is about a quarter of the speed of light.

-Sci fi alert!
-“Dragon’s Egg” by Robert L. Forward (out-of-print) depicts the imaginary inhabitants of the surface of a neutron star.
+“Dragon’s Egg” by Robert L. Forward (out of print) depicts the imaginary inhabitants living on the surface of a neutron star.
 Claudia commented: “They were tiny and dense (of course) and lived at a tremendous speed.
 It’s been a while, but I remember it as a good read.”
 Andy added: “Yes, I remember that book!
 Very entertaining.
 It’s incredible to think that if the surface of a neutron star slips by as little as a millimeter, it causes a starquake.”

 Bottom line: Neutron stars are the collapsed cores of formerly massive stars that have been crushed to an extreme density by supernova explosions.
 A neutron star isn’t as dense as a black hole, but it’s denser than any other known type of star.